PostgREST/postgrest/auth.rst

   ALTER TABLE chat ENABLE ROW LEVEL SECURITY;

-We want to enforce a policy that ensures a user can see only those messages sent by him or intended for him.
+We want to enforce a policy that ensures a user can see only those messages sent by them or intended for them.
 Also we want to prevent a user from forging the message_from column with another person's name.

 PostgreSQL allows us to set this policy with row-level security: